-As more time passed I realized that what had started out as a means of dealing with my mother’s death had evolved into an ode to my parents.
+As more time passed I realized that what had started with me learning how to cope with the sudden death of a parent had evolved into an ode to my parents.
 May Allah have mercy on their souls and grant them the highest paradise.

 I returned to my homage in our family’s first holiday season after the passing of my dear Aunty Josie, when I was reminded that very soon it would be the second anniversary of my own mother’s passing.
 Two more years have passed since then, and today I am reminded that it is the anniversary of my mother’s birth in December 1946.
 A birthday that was seldom celebrated by her parents and siblings because it was too close to Christmas and everyone was too busy with household chores or work.

 When my phone rang in the early hours of the morning of New Year’s eve, I thought it was my mother calling to wake me up for prayer, in case I had overslept.
 It was around 6am and I expected to hear her voice saying ‘Is jy al wakker?’ or ‘Are you awake yet?’.

 I had spoken to her a couple of hours earlier, while repacking my suitcase for my vacation in Cape Town.
 She mentioned that she had stayed home that day when my brother went to fetch Katriena and Simone in Citrusdal.
 In the afternoon she felt unwell because she had forgotten to take her diabetes medication in the morning, and said she briefly slipped into a diabetes related unconsciousness.
 I replied jokingly, ‘Please don’t die before I get there’.